 The subspecies of mountain beaver found at Point Reyes, the Point Reyes mountain beaver (Aplodontia rufa phaea), is endemic to the area—found nowhere else.
 It is only known to occur in western Marin County, almost entirely within Point Reyes National Seashore.
 Here it is found on cool, moist, north-facing slopes in moderately dense coastal scrub.
 This scrub vegetation typically includes coyote brush as well as sword fern, bracken fern, poison oak, California nettle, and cow parsnip, which tend to grow in the moister areas.

 Most of the area occupied by the Point Reyes mountain beaver was regularly burned by Coast Miwok Indians who once occupied the Point Reyes peninsula.
-In the last 100 years, however, fires have been far less frequent and routinely suppressed.
+Since settlement by those of European descent in the mid-1800s, however, fires have been far less frequent and routinely suppressed.
 This fire control has resulted in a buildup of highly combustible fuels.

-It is expected to take up to 20 years post-fire for full recovery of the population.
-In 2000, dense, groundhugging Blue-blossom Ceanothus (Ceanothus thrysiflorus) appeared to make coastal scrub thickets much less suitable for Mountain Beavers even though the number of burrows at 11 study sites had returned to 88% of pre-fire numbers.
-In 2005 (10 years after the Vision Fire), the habitat appeared to be better for Mountain Beavers.
+It is expected to take up to twenty years post-fire for full recovery of the population.
+In 2000, dense, groundhugging blue-blossom Ceanothus (Ceanothus thrysiflorus) appeared to make coastal scrub thickets much less suitable for mountain beavers even though the number of burrows at 11 study sites had returned to 88% of pre-fire numbers.
+In 2005 (10 years after the Vision Fire), the habitat appeared to be better for mountain beavers.
 Blue-blossom Ceanothus had diminished and vegetation more typical of northern coastal scrub, such as Coyote Brush (Baccharis pilularis) overstory with a lower layer of herbaceous vegetation, had greatly increased.
 But the number of Mountain Beaver burrows had declined to 52% of pre-fire numbers and there was little change in the number of sites occupied between the 2000 and 2005 surveys.
 With the expected successional changes in thicket structure, Mountain Beaver populations are likely to recover further, but there will probably be considerable variation in how each population stabilizes.